Mustafa-Shams/Ai-textbook-1/website/docs/module-1/concepts.md

 ## Topics

 Topics enable asynchronous message passing between nodes.
-Multiple nodes can publish and subscribe to the same topic.
+Multiple nodes can publish and subscribe to the same topic, creating a publish-subscribe pattern that supports one-to-many and many-to-one communication.
+Topics are ideal for streaming data like sensor readings, robot states, or control commands.

 ## Services

 Services provide synchronous request/response communication between nodes.
+This pattern is suitable for operations that require immediate responses, such as requesting robot calibration, querying system status, or executing specific actions with guaranteed completion.

 ## Next Steps